LukasWoodtli/WebPage/content/pose_and_position.md

+---
-Title: Pose and Position
+title: Pose and Position
-Category: Mechanics
+category: Mechanics
-Tags: Robotics
+tags: [Robotics]
+---
 > This page is work in progress

 [TOC]